Traditions around Irish Claddagh rings

 Poster commissioned by Jonathan for the 250th anniversary of T. Dillon's and Sons, the company behind the original Claddagh ring.

 The poster is exhibited in the shops museum, a room at the back that contains antique rings like the gold Claddagh ring shown below, and associated items such as tools and documentation relating to commissions.
-Entry to the museum is free for visitors.
+Entry to the museum is free.

 Why is the ring called a Claddagh ring?